Drisstuts/myGatsbyBlog/content/posts/2020-09-04/index.md

    })
 </script>
 ```
-**7.** On the left bar, find a folder called *Sections* then search for a file called "product-template.liquid" it's the
+**7.** Next, On the left bar.
+Find a folder called *Sections* then search for a file called "product-template.liquid" it's the
 third file starting from the bottom!

 **8.** Replace the following code